 These procedures can be quite restrictive in a number of ways.
-First, they do not allow for $\alpha$ to depend on X. Second, they do not impose common support on the distribution of the Xs across all four cells.
-The first assumption can be relaxed under the parametric setting, and this is what we do within the nonlinear logit specification.
+First, they do not allow for α to depend on X. And second, they do not impose common support on the distribution of the Xs across all four cells.
+The first assumption can be relaxed under the parametric setting, and this is what we do within the non-linear logit specification.
 The effect of treatment is allowed to depend on the observable characteristics of the agents by applying the following estimation technique.
-A different relationship between the outcome and the observables is estimated by group of agents-eligibility status (area or age) interacted with time.
-Such relationships entail the particular behavior pattern of each group and the impact of treatment when it existed.
-By predicting the outcome of the treated using the untreated behavioral equation one obtains an estimate of how the treated would have behaved without the treatment, conditional on their observable characteristics.
-Applying difference-in-differences to such predictions using Equation (2) produces an estimate of the expected impact of treatment on the treated.
+A different relationship between the outcome and the observables is estimated by group of agents - eligibility status (area or age) time.
+Such relationships entail the particular behaviour pattern of each group and the impact of treatment when it existed.
+By predicting the outcome of treated under the non-treated behavioural equation one obtains an estimate of how the treated would have been without the treatment would they belong to each of the other groups conditional on their observable characteristics.
+Applying difference in differences to such predictions using equation (3) produces an estimate of the expected impact of treatment on the treated.

 To relax both assumptions simultaneously, we supplement the above results by propensity score matching.
-As mentioned previously, this involves matching on two propensity scores, which balances the distribution of the X characteristics in the treatment and comparison samples, before and after the reform.
-The matching method we use smooths the counterfactual outcomes using splines (see Heckman, Ichimura and Todd 1997 and Meghir and Palme 2003).
-As before, we also transform the outcome applying the logit transformation to estimate the impact of the New Deal under a nonlinear specification.
+As mentioned above, this involves matching on two propensity scores, which balances the distribution of the X characteristics in the treatment and control samples, before and after the reform.
+The matching method we use smoothes the counterfactual outcomes either with a Kernel based method or with splines (see, Heckman, Ichimura and Todd, 97 and Meghir and Palme, 01).
+We also present results based on the nearest neighbour weighting scheme.
+These however turn out to be much less precise.
+We provide details on the estimation method in Appendix 3.16